 "Taking action to improve the urban environment, to revitalise cities, regenerate and decontaminate brownfield sites (including conversion areas), reduce air pollution and promote noise-reduction measures."
 Most urban centres have areas that are in need of regeneration and revitalisation, which not only brings improvements in the built environment, but can also bring economic, social and/or cultural benefits.
-This MATCH-UP Regional Action Plan will be seeking to improve this Priority 5 (6e).
-(This Regional Action Plan will be seeking to improve this Priority)
+This MATCH-UP Regional Action Plan will be seeking to improve this Priority)